phantamanta44/tconmodmod/README.md

 * The haste modifier becomes cyan in colour.
 * The haste modifier requires 128 units of material per level.
 * The haste modifier uses one gold ingot or equivalent for a unit of material.
+* The haste modifier stacks up to 10 times
 * The paper and cactus embossments can be applied on top of other embossments.
     * Note that order matters!
 Applying paper first means that other embossments (aside from cactus) can no longer be applied!